The sight of mice in your home can be concerning. Mice can be very dangerous and cause damage and spread diseases.

-Having a mice nest near your house gives the mice easy access to your home through small spaces and gaps in windows, plumbing lines, ceiling, gas lines, and sewer lines.
-The mice could do all these just for adventure but will continue coming back if they find access to food inside the house.
+A mice nest near your house gives the mice easy access to your home through small spaces and gaps in windows, plumbing lines, ceiling, gas lines, and sewer lines.
+The mice could do all these just for adventure but will continue returning if they find access to food inside the house.

 The mice you spot inside your house may not be living inside the house.
 They may be living in a nearby shelter.
 The shelter can be an old car parked near the house, piles of firewood, or discarded furniture.

-Mice feel safer in an environment with a minimal external treat and hence will choose an area where you rarely visit.
+Mice feel safer in an environment with a minimal external threat and choose an area where you rarely visit.
 From the shelter, mice will then find easy access to your home whenever they need food or water.

 The natural habitat for mice is bushes and forests, but such spaces continue to shrink in size every year.
-Every time an open space is developed, the mice that were living there have to find a new home and another similar environment can be far away.
+Every time an open space is developed, the mice living there have to find a new home, and another similar environment can be far away.

 The noise (noise scares mice) and activities at a construction site also chase the mice away, and they end up in the nearby neighborhood.

 Your house could be the quiet environment they need, especially if you are rarely at home.

 Another factor that may force mice in your home is predators.
 The presence of a predator near your house could be the reason why there is a mice infestation in your home.
 They are running scared!

-Mice are prey to various predators such as snakes, some birds, cats and many more.
-The presence of such a predator near the mice shelter forces them to find a safer environment; which in this case is your house.
+Mice are prey to various predators such as snakes, some birds, cats, and many more.
+The presence of such a predator near the mice shelter forces them to find a safer environment, which is your house.
 The mice can relocate and build a nest inside your house, especially if the predator is bigger and cannot find a way inside the house.

 You can always introduce a cat to your home.
 Mice hate cats!